 Several preemergence herbicides registered for use in turfgrass and landscape plantings have been shown to be effective on Japanese stiltgrass including: trifluralin (Preen), dithiopyr (Dimension), oryzalin (Surflan), pendimethalin (Pendulum), prodiamine (Barricade), isoxaben + trifluralin (Snapshot TG), and oxadiazon (Ronstar).
 S-metolachlor (Pennant Magnum), benefin + trifluralin (Team Pro), napropamide (Devrinol), and indaziflam (Specticle) were less effective.

 Research has also demonstrated that non-selective herbicides such as glyphosate (many trade names) and glufosinate (Finale) provided excellent control with one or two applications, respectively.
 Glyphosate has been shown to be very effective at low doses.
 Other selective postemergence grass herbicides including sethoxydim (Segment), fluazifop-p (Fusilade II) and clethodim (Envoy) were also effective.
-In natural stands of Japanese stiltgrass, the effectiveness of Acclaim Extra, Segment and Plateau were equally effective when applied early season (pre-tiller), mid-season (1 to 2 tillers) and late season (pre-flowering).
+In natural stands of Japanese stiltgrass, Acclaim Extra, Segment and Plateau were equally effective when applied early season (pre-tiller), mid-season (1 to 2 tillers) and late season (pre-flowering).
 Two applications provided greater control than a single treatment.
 Dimension, MSMA and Drive (quinclorac) were not effective for postemergence control.

 ** Before using any herbicide, read the label and follow all label directions and restrictions.